FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

 _= distinguish unstructured from well structured loops_

+_**Note:** 3D structure predictions from 1D structure is \(today\) still not solved.
+However, contact map prediction allows to distinguish between regions that are very constraint and those that are not._

 **How can we detect shorter NORS regions, without lowering the threshold of 70 residues?**

 **Idea:** Machine Learning